 The Department of English Literature and Creative Writing's annual writing competition.

 The winners of the 2019 Lancaster Writing Awards will be announced in June 2019.
-The eighth annual Lancaster Writing Awards.
-The 2019 awards are now open for entries with categories in Criticism, Fiction, Poetry, and Script and Screen Writing, these prestigious awards are open to Year 12 or 13 students in the UK.
+The eighth annual Lancaster Writing Awards 2020 will be launched in the autumn.
+The 2020 awards categories are in Criticism, Fiction, Poetry, and Script and Screen Writing, these prestigious awards are open to Year 12 or 13 students in the UK.
 This award seeks to recognise and reward emerging critical and creative talent.

 The awards are judged by award and prize winning academics from the department.
 First prize is £100 of book vouchers and publication in our student journal Cake.
 Second and third prize winners will receive £50 and £25 in book vouchers retrospectivity and their entries will be published here on this web site.